 Emotions are universal, with shared meanings that transcend borders.
 Installations explored the full spectrum of emotions as classified by Charles Darwin, in his 1872 work, The Expression of the Emotions in Man and Animal.
 These emotions are; Anger, Contempt, Disgust, Fear, Happiness, Sadness and Surprise.
-We are delighted to have worked with our world-leading creative partner Pentagram on a new creative campaign to represent these 7 emotional states.
+London Design Biennale worked with world-leading creative partner Pentagram on a creative campaign to represent these 7 emotional states.

 'Attention, if sudden and close, graduates into surprise; and this into astonishment; and this into stupefied amazement', Charles Darwin